-Observation, Observation Participation, Field Placements and Clinical Practice

-The introductory course, Foundations of Education has an observation experience that is designed to help students decide if teaching is the right choice for them.
-All methods of teaching courses have an observation participation requirement that must be met in an appropriate, licensed setting.
-Students are required to have current negative TB test results and a current background verification form in order to request field experience placements.
+Observation, Observation Participation, Field Placements and Clinical Practice results and a current background verification form in order to request field experience placements.
 Students must pass Praxis I and meet the requirements for admission to teacher education before participating in an observation participation field experience.
 A provisionally licensed teacher may participate in observation participation if s/he has a letter from the Virginia Department of Education listing the course as a needed requirement and has passing VCLA scores.